jennaknudsen/jennaknudsen/README.md

 ## Other Information

-I came out as transgender (she/her) and began my social transition in November 2021, so many commits in my GitHub repositories are listed under my deadname.
+I came out as transgender (she/her) and began my social transition in November 2021, so many commits in my GitHub repositories are listed under a different name.
 Rest assured, I am the same person now as I was under my deadname—it's not an identical twin who wrote my previous code 😉

 ## Contact Me